 Measure the space

-Before you set out to find the perfect tree you'll want to measure how tall your ceilings are and the width of the space you have chosen.
-Also, don't forget to take into account the height of your tree stand, as well as the height of the tree topper decoration.
+Before you set out to find the perfect tree, you'll want to measure how tall your ceilings are and the width of the space you have chosen.
+Don't forget to take into account the height of your tree stand, as well as the height of the tree topper decoration.

-Take the tape measure with you so you can measure the trees you're considering to make sure they will fit.
-Once you're outside it may be hard to keep things to scale.
-Bring a pair of heavy gloves with you to protect your hands and an old blanket to protect your car from needles and sap.
-Take twine or rope to secure the tree to your car (although many tree lots provide this - better safe than sorry).
+In addition, bring a pair of heavy gloves to protect your hands and an old blanket to protect your car from needles and sap.
+Take twine or rope to secure the tree to your car (although many tree lots provide this - better safe than sorry!).